LachlanCD/NumberToWordApp/DesignDecisions.md

 These decisions have resulted in:
 - Clean and maintainable architecture that can be extended in the future.
-- Envitonment that can be effectively unit tested.
+- Environment that can be effectively unit tested.
 - An easy to run and deploy containerised environment.

 ## Future Extensions